codemagic-ci-cd/cli-tools/README.md

 ### Pre-commit hooks

-Optionally [pre-commit](https://pre-commit.com/) framework can be used to ensure that source code updates are compliant with all the rules mentioned above.
+Optionally, the [pre-commit](https://pre-commit.com/) framework can be used to ensure that the source code updates are compliant with all the rules mentioned above.

-Installation instructions are available from their [docs](https://pre-commit.com/#installation).
+Installation instructions are available in their [docs](https://pre-commit.com/#installation).

 The repository already contains pre-configured `.pre-commit-config.yaml`, so to enable the hooks, just run